bazelbuild/bazel-gazelle/README.rst

       ``jsonpb`` are mapped to special rules in ``@com_github_golang_protobuf``.
       See `Avoiding conflicts with proto rules`_.

-4. If the import to be resolved is provided by a library in the current repository, the import will be resolved to that library.
-Gazelle builds an index of library rules in the current repository before starting dependency resolution, and this is how most dependencies are resolved.
+4. If the import to be resolved is in the library index, the import will be resolved to that library.
+If ``-index=true``, Gazelle builds an index of library rules in the current repository before starting dependency resolution, and this is how most dependencies are resolved.

    a) For Go, the match is based on the ``importpath`` attribute.
    b) For proto, the match is based on the ``srcs`` attribute.

-5. If a package is imported that has the current ``go_prefix`` as a prefix, Gazelle generates a label following a convention.
+5. If ``-index=false`` and a package is imported that has the current ``go_prefix`` as a prefix, Gazelle generates a label following a convention.
 For example, if the build file in ``//src`` set the prefix with
    ``# gazelle:prefix example.com/repo/foo``, and you import the library
    ``"example.com/repo/foo/bar``, the dependency will be